 How to optimize React using React DevTools

-React as a front end view library is plenty fast for most situations.
-However, there are times when certain user flows become slow and we need to optimize the problematic components.
-We will be able to investigate and solve this issue using React DevTools.
+React, as a front-end view library, is fast enough for most situations.
+However, there are times when certain user flows slow down, and we need to optimize the components causing the issues.
+We can investigate and resolve these problems using React DevTools.

 What is React DevTools?